firstdraft/guides/getting-started-with-cloud9.md

-# Getting Started with Cloud 9
+# Starting on a project in Cloud9

 ## Make sure you've connected your GitHub account to Cloud9

-Click the gear icon in the top-right corner of your Cloud9 dashboard and then select "Connected Services" from the left.
-Click on "Connect" next to GitHub and authorize Cloud9. **Make sure that you Grant Access to _your_ organization** before clicking "Authorize".
+Click the gear icon in the top-right corner of your Cloud9 dashboard and then select "Connected Services" in the left sidebar.

+If it's not already connected, go check out [this section of the Cloud9 setup guide](setting-up-your-cloud9-workspace.md#connect-your-github-account-to-cloud9).

 ## Creating a workspace